Could You Be Affected by the Ticketmaster Data Breach?

 Customers have been warned their data may have been compromised during the latest security incident.
 One Ticketmaster customer claims she has already lost $10,000 after fraudsters used the credit card she had on file with Ticketmaster.
 She believes this information was accessed in the breach.

 Ticketmaster should be in touch to notify affected customers.
-If you have received notification of your involvement in the 2024 data breach, you could have a NO-WIN, NO- FEE compensation claim.
+If you have received notification of your involvement in the 2024 data breach, you might be eligible to join a Ticketmaster data breach claim.

 Ticketmaster fined